passalis/cbof/cbof_paper/README.md

 This is the implementation used for conducting the experiments in the [Bag-of-Features Pooling method for Deep Convolutional Neural Networks]() paper.
 This implementation is slower than the *lasagne*-based implementation that we provide in the [main repository]().
 However, it is also more flexibly, i.e., it allows for using separate codebooks for each spatial region.

-Note that the obtain results might slightly vary due to the non-deterministic behaviour of the libraries (CUDA) used for the GPU calculations.
-To avoid these issues we explicitly avoiding using non-determining algorithms during the optimization.
+Note that the obtained results might slightly vary due to the non-deterministic behaviour of the libraries (CUDA) used for the GPU calculations.
+To avoid these issues we explicitly avoid using non-determining algorithms during the optimization.
 To do so, you can add the following in the *theano.rc* configuration file:

 <pre>
 [dnn.conv]